Applicants wishing to transfer to any of NUNM’s programs must meet the following requirements:

 Transfers from NUNM to Other Institutions

 Transfer of credit from NUNM to other institutions is at the discretion of the receiving institution.
 Credit generally depends on comparability of curricula and may depend on comparability of accreditation.
-NUNM is regionally accredited.
+NUNM is accredited by an institution recognized by the U.S. Department of Education.
 Inquiries should be directed to the receiving institution to determine the transferability of credits from NUNM.

 Transfer of Elective Credit Among NUNM Programs